funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Read a local or remote (RAW link) file and test all domains inside it.
     If remote (RAW link) file is given, PyFunceble will download it, and test the content of the given RAW link as if it was a locally stored file.

 .. note::
-   The system understand the following format:
+   The system understands the following format:

     - plain list of subjects.
     - hosts file format.